House Bill 2039 History

 H. B. 2039

-Virginia, 1931, as amended, relating to the prohibition
+1931, as amended, relating to granting the Insurance

 Be it enacted by the Legislature of West Virginia: